 4. Simple surveys.

 However, surveys can be somewhat of a double-edged sword.
-On one hand, they can be great tools for helping to gauge an employee’s happiness, motivation, and level of engagement, which can be valuable information.
-On the other hand, surveys can be annoying, alienating, and generally not something most employees want to spend time filling-out (as I mentioned previously); especially on busy days.
-It’s important to be use care if you are considering using surveys to learn more about your employees’ performance and engagement levels.
+On one hand, they can be great tools to gauge an employee’s happiness, motivation, and level of engagement, which can be valuable information.
+On the other hand, surveys can be annoying, alienating, and generally not something most employees want to spend time filling-out—especially when staff is unmotivated.
+It’s important to put care into your surveys if you are considering using them.

-Take care in only giving out surveys on days that are relatively slow, and keep them as short as possible.
+Consider administering surveys on days that are relatively slow, and keep them as short as possible.
 Ask questions that are to-the-point, but do so in a way that isn’t intrusive or uncomfortable.
 Perhaps most importantly, make sure you actually use the data you acquire.
-After all, there’s nothing worse than taking the time to fill out a survey, only to find out that the information is left to collect dust on someone’s desk.
+There’s nothing worse than taking the time to fill out a survey, only to find out that the information is left to collect dust on someone’s desk.

 5. Employee engagement activities.